USI Bachelor's at a glance

 Università della Svizzera italiana (USI) offers 6 Bachelor's programmes:

 The Bachelor of Medicine is organised at the University of Basel, a partner institution of the USI Faculty of Biomedical Sciences.

-The Bachelor in Architecture is organised at the Academy of Architecture, on the Mendrisio campus.
-All other Bachelor programs are organised on the Lugano campus.
-USI Bachelor curricula provide levels of specialisation and, at the same time, a multidisplinary approach, combining quality education with a friendly and welcoming atmosphere, offering many opportunities for informal dialogue between faculty and students.
+The Bachelor in Architecture is organised at the Academy of Architecture on the Mendrisio campus.
+All other Bachelor programs are offered on the Lugano campus.
+USI Bachelor curricula provide levels of specialisation and, at the same time, a multidisciplinary approach, combining quality education with a friendly and welcoming atmosphere, offering many opportunities for informal dialogue between faculty and students.

-All courses are awarded with ECTS points.
+All courses are awarded ECTS points.
 The European Credit Transfer System (ECTS) guarantees that credits are compatible and transferable within all European universities.
-A full time academic year consists of 60 ECTS (30 credits each semester).
+A full-time academic year consists of 60 ECTS (30 credits each semester).
 Full Bachelor studies correspond to 180 ECTS.
-The second level of university studies (graduate, or Master's degree), which completes the "3 + 2" system (Bologna system), consists in three or four semesters, equivalent to 90 or 120 ECTS.
+The second level of university studies (graduate or Master's degree), which completes the "3 + 2" system (Bologna system), consists of three or four semesters, equivalent to 90 or 120 ECTS.

 International faculty teach students with an interdisciplinary, engaging and interactive approach.
 The USI educational model is enhanced by a system that closely accompanies students in their learning path, with small classes enabling group exercises and direct dialogue with professors.

-The official teaching language of the Bachelors in Architecture, Economics, Communication and Italian Language, Literature and Civilisation is Italian.
-Interested students can attend intensive Italian courses before the beginning of the autumn semester and the extensive courses throughout the academic year.
+The official teaching language of the Bachelors in Architecture, Economics, Communication and Italian Language, Literature and Culture is Italian.
+Interested students can attend intensive Italian courses before the autumn semester and extensive courses throughout the academic year.

 The Bachelor of Science in Informatics is taught entirely in English.